 In this rapidly evolving marketing, organisations are forced to adapt and make swift changes in order to protect themselves financially.
 For many businesses, the largest expense is real estate.
 Rental expenses remain a key area to consider in cutting costs and it is not too late to maximise rental savings at this stage.
 There are 2 ways you can take action on this right now: COVID-19 is more than a health crisis.

 The speed has caught everyone off-guard.
 An already strained economy, suddenly finds itself panicked and grinding to a halt, with companies, small and large, collectively staring into an abyss.
 For those businesses holding a commercial lease, serious concerns have been raised in the past few days, regarding obligations, provisions and the next step.
 So should you speak to your landlord?
-After today, yes.
-Office vacancy rates remain low for Melbourne in the first quarter of 2020, with the key drivers being competitive rents and a great city lifestyle.
+After today, yes. |

 Sign Up To Our NewsletterArchives